DSC-Capstone/dsc-capstone.github.io/lessons/q1/03/index.md

 In the discussion section, you'll provide your interpretation of the results from the previous section.
 Here, you should describe how your results compare to prior work on the same problem.
 Are your results similar to what has been seen before?
 Are they significantly different?
 Why?

- in describing the impact and applicability of your results, along with the limitations of your approach.
+Be honest in describing the impact and applicability of your results, along with the limitations of your approach.
 There's nothing wrong with your results having limitations; just be clear on what they are.
 Lastly, make sure to describe the possibilities for future work.
 How can someone else take your project and extend it even further?

 ## Exercises